shioyadan/Konata/docs/kanata-log-format.md

 ## Introduction

 * Kanata is a log format to record the behavior of processor pipelines.
+    * It records events (fetch, rename, dispatch, etc.) that occur in a processor.
+    * This file format is generic one and is basically independent from specific ISA and microarchitecture.
-* This format is based on a plain text.
+* This format is based on a tab-separated plain text.
-* A command and its argument are tab-separated for each line.
+    * Each line is tab-separated and it represents a command and its arguments.
-* Records events (fetches, renames, dispatches, etc.) that occur in the processor at each cycle.
-* The time in the log file goes in one direction from the beginning to the end.
+* The cycle time in the log file goes in one direction from the beginning to the end.
     * Once a future event has been output, it is not possible to add past events.